 M. Scott, C. Hoffman, "The Border Route Trail, a Trail Guide and Map", 42 pages, 7 maps, spiral bound, 8½" x 11"

 The "Border Route Trail Guide" is indispensable for the aspiring Border Route Hiker.
 It contains detailed topographic maps, locations of camp sites (campsite descriptions are provided on this website on the campsites page) and provides historic context to an area that has seen everything from Voyageurs to logging and mining operations.
 The trail guide goes beyond a mere description of the trail by pointing out side-trips, both off- and on-trail, to scenery and natural features easily missed.
+You can view the Table of Contents for details of the trail guide contents.

 To order the trail guide, you can print and fill out an Order Form and send it with your payment to: